eowusu14/nix-config/README.md

 change the cleanup policy after reviewing its effect on packages that are not declared here.

-The official core, cask, and bundle taps are managed by nix-homebrew with `mutableTaps = false`.
-Add another tap as a non-flake input in `flake.nix`, then add it to `nix-homebrew.taps`.
-Imperative `brew tap` changes are intentionally disabled.
-Homebrew's own auto-update is also disabled; update tap and Homebrew revisions with `make update-homebrew`.

 ### Mac App Store application

 Add the application name and numeric App Store ID to `homebrew.masApps`.
 The